cmda-minor-web/meesterproef-1920/README.md

 We use Discord as our main communication tool.
 Github will be our platform for code discussions.

 ##### Git
 We will collaborate on this repo.
 We work with a kanban board.
 We will create a new branch for each issue.
-The master is protected, which means each merge request needs to be reviewed by the other collaborator, before it can be merged yo the master branche.
+The master is protected, which means each merge request needs to be reviewed by the other collaborator, before it can be merged with the master branche.